P314159i/A-Maze-ing/README.md

 | 2 | South |
 | 3 | West |

 A set bit means the wall is closed; a cleared bit means it is open.
 Cells are written row by row, with one maze row per line.

-After an empty line, the output contains:
+After the hex has is an empty line followed by the info:

 1. entry coordinates,
 2. exit coordinates,